HanzhouLiu/wordle-solver/README.md

 # wordle-solver

-This is the source code for an auto wordle solver.
+This is Hanzhou's implementation of an auto wordle solver.

+Model's name: MaxEntropy